twidi/streamdeckfs/README.md

 ## Usage

-When going to the address (displayed at the beginning of the output of the `run` command), a list of connected StreamDecks will be displayed.
+When going to the address (displayed at the beginning of the output of the `run` command), a list of all StreamDecks will be displayed.
 Clicking on one will go to the deck page.

 Keys will be visually updated on the web page when they are updated on the real deck.
 Press/release events from the deck are visible by a white border arround the pressed key.